TRT

 2. Order a blood test to check your total and free testosterone levels (free testosterone levels can be low despite a normal total testosterone level).

 3. If levels are low then you need a second test to ensure you are safe and appropriate for treatment (a regulatory requirement in the UK).
-After this, you can move to consultation, which can be done remotely for most men.
+After this, you can move to consultation, which can be done remotely for almost all men, (some men may require physical examinations or further testing to make sure they are safe to be treated or to investigate other symptoms or signs).

-4. Following consultation, our doctor will prescribe the appropriate, individual treatment and this is delivered to you directly within a few days!
+4. Following the consultation, your doctor will prescribe the appropriate, individual treatment, which is delivered to you directly within a few days.
 You are then taught how to administer the treatment yourself.

 • Harder erections and reduced erectile dysfunction